zulip/zulip/docs/development/setup-recommended.md

 ### Step 2: Get Zulip code

 1. In your browser, visit <https://github.com/zulip/zulip>
-   and click the `fork` button.
+   and click the **Fork** button.
 You will need to be logged in to GitHub to do this.
 2. Open Terminal (macOS/Linux) or Git BASH (Windows; must **run as an Administrator**).